-Such a solution is a fundamental feature that is offered by every eCommerce solution.
+Most of eCommerce service providers create a website with payment options as it is a fundamental feature offered to their clients.
 It allows us to make purchases anywhere in the world while ensuring maximum data security.

-Payment gateways are virtual terminals equivalent to a physical point-of-sale terminals.
+Payment gateways are virtual terminals equivalent to physical point-of-sale terminals.

 How does a payment gateway work?

 A payment gateway is an important broker between customers and merchants.
 It is dealing with payment processing and authorizing.
 Payment gateways deliver an encryption method to sensitive data like credit card numbers.
 The data is encoded giving you a guarantee that it is sent securely between the online store and the customer.